Novelty is rare in the VPN industry. And it is especially exciting when something new comes along and makes us reexamine our standards.

 Does Surfshark work with WireGuard?

 Yes!
-Surfshark has implemented WireGuard on all apps.
+Surfshark has implemented WireGuard on all apps and platforms.